The Lehigh County West Nile Program will spray mosquitoes next week in Salisbury Township to help .

 A truck-mounted sprayer will be used and will begin around sunset on each evening.
 The equipment dispenses a chemical called Duet at a rate of .75 ounces per acre.
 This product is designed to provide quick, effective control of adult mosquito populations.
 The application material has a very low toxicity profile to mammals and is safe for the environment.

 Certain mosquito species carry the West Nile virus, which can cause humans to contract West Nile encephalitis, an infection that can result in an inflammation of the brain.
-According to the Centers for Disease Control and Prevention, all residents in areas where virus activity has been identified are at risk of contracting West Nile virus.
+According to the Centers for Disease Control and Prevention, all residents in

 Weather conditions and other unexpected events could delay or cancel this spray operation.